 Of course, it’s worth remembering that no amount of editing can turn a bad photo into a good one.
 So always start out with the best image possible.

-If you want to improve your photography so that you have even better images to edit, check out this tutorial where you’ll discover 10 iPhone photography tips to quickly improve your photos.
+For tips on how to improve your photography so that you have even better images to edit, check out this tutorial where you’ll discover 10 iPhone photography tips to quickly improve your photos.

 The 100 Best iPhone Photography Apps